 Home Equity Conversion Mortgages

 A home equity conversion mortgage loan has backing from the Department of Housing and Urban Development, and they’re federally insured.
-You can use the funds from your HECM for any purpose.
+The borrower can use the funds from their HECM for any purpose.

 The government requires people applying for a home equity conversion mortgage to undergo counseling for a small fee, which they can pay using their loan proceeds.
 These counseling sessions answer questions, such as “How does a reverse mortgage work?”
 “Is a reverse mortgage a good idea?” and “Can I find more cost-efficient reverse mortgage alternatives?”

-When a lender approves your HECM, you can choose between an array of installment options.
-These options include a tenure payment scheme, where your lender gives you an agreed-upon lump sum every month for as long as you live in the home, and a term option that gives you cash payment for a pre-set timeframe.
+When a lender approves the homeowner’s HECM, they can choose between an array of installment options.
+These options include a tenure payment configuration, where the lender gives the borrower an agreed-upon lump sum every month for as long as they live in the home, and a term option that gives them cash payments for a pre-set timeframe.
 Other disbursement options may be available.

 Proprietary Reverse Mortgages

-If you go this route, you will not have federal insurance, which means you might be able to borrow more without paying mortgage premiums.
-The details of this reverse mortgage depends on the interest rates you get, your age, and your income bracket.
+If the borrower chooses this route, they will not have federal insurance, which means they might be able to borrow more without paying mortgage premiums.
+The details of this reverse mortgage depends on the interest rates they get, their age, and their income bracket.

-Traditional Mortgage vs. Reverse Mortgage: Which One Is Right for You?
+Traditional Mortgage vs. Reverse Mortgage: Which One Is Right for Your Client?

-Allow one of our licensed loan officers to walk you through a side-by-side comparison of a tailored traditional and reverse mortgage solution to help determine which mortgage is the right fit for you.
+Speak with your Account Executive to do a side-by-side comparison of a traditional and reverse mortgage solution to help determine which mortgage is right for your client.

 **Age requirements differ by product and state.